fjenett/coffeescript-mode-processing/readme.md

 Add "CoffeeScriptMode" to "modes", start Processing 2.0a5+

-... in the mode menu (to the left in the editor window) you now should see "CoffeeScript".
+... in the mode menu (to the right in the editor window) you now should see "CoffeeScript".

 A simple sketch looks like this: